smithjjoseph/EEG-robotic-hand/vision/README.md

 ## `facial_stream.py`
 - Input: Webcam input
-- Output: Updating CV2 frame showing face landmarks as well as an action for whether the hand robot should be opening or closing
+- Output: Updating CV2 frame showing face landmarks as well as an action for what facial emotion is being detected

+---

+## `generate_dataset.py`
+- Uses stable diffusion to create a synthetic dataset for recognising facial emotion

+## `read_landmarks.py`
+- Helper module for getting face landmarks for a given image

+## `prepare_data.py`
+- Prepares the data from the generated dataset for reading by the train model script

+## `train_model.py`
+- Uses a prepared facial emotion recognition data to train a model

+---

 ## Hand Neural Network Method
 1. Image in (3x 8-bit colour channels)